-I sent in four cards to get graded and I got them back rather quickly — much faster than their website said I’d get it back.
+I sent in four cards to get graded in 2021 and I got them back rather quickly — much faster than their website said I’d get it back.
 I believe it was right around one month total that it took for them to return my cards graded to me.

 (On a side note, I also found this article, Ultimate Guide to Protecting Your Collectibles, which is an interesting article you might find helpful.
 It basically discusses about getting collectibles insurance, which isn’t a bad idea if you have a great collection!)

-The Cards I Sent In For Grading
+The Cards I Sent In To CSG

 Among the cards I sent in for grading were some cardboard stock cards from the early ’70s and ’90s, some paper stock cards from 2021 and one chromium card from 2017.
 My goal was to see how they graded on different types of card stock.